 Mrs Raikes’ ‘Everlasting sylabubs’ is a typical recipe:

 a pint & ½ a Gill of cream a Gill of Rhenish ½ a Gill of Sack 2 Lemons half a pd of loaf sugar; sift the sugar, put it to the cream, put in the rinds of the Lemons grated, squeeze the juice into the wine, and put that to the cream.
+Whip it with a whisk just half an hour.
+(British Library, Add MS 69409)

 getting receiving tons of love at Writers In The Storm this week.
 As part of our “thank you,” we’re bumping this amazing post of hers up by several days. ~ Jenny